bruceminanga/Eld-trip-planner/README.md

 ## Demo

 First, click this link to view the backend: https://eld-trip-planner-0e76.onrender.com/api/trips/ Then click this for frontend view: https://frontend-nine-sepia-71.vercel.app.
-Please go in that order(by clicking backend link, then frontend link)
+Please go in that order(by clicking backend link, then frontend link).
+After that, you can have fun testing the project.
+(Make sure the backend is not idle)

 ---